hengrumay/dsp/05a-python.md

 [2, 6, 10]

 ```
+> >

-> > #### map:       A special function for cases when you need to do a specific action on every element of a list.
+- Map:       A special function for cases when you need to do a specific action on every element of a list.
 It enables you to accomplish this without having to write the loop; much like the use of list-comprehension.
 It is often used with the lambda function.

 ```
 ## map(func, seq)